2013 Toyota Avalon Hybrid Performance

 - "The 4th-generation Avalon benefits from improved steering feel, sharper suspension tuning and additional chassis rigidity without compromising the trademark ride quality." -- Kelley Blue Book

-- "The hybrid version is a little more informative, and Toyota engineers admit that there's a difference in [steering] system electronic tuning.
+- "The [steering system in the] hybrid version is a little more informative, and Toyota engineers admit that there's a difference in system electronic tuning.
 But both versions leave something to be desired." -- Popular Mechanics

 - "The steering is light and comfortable; the suspension soaks up the bumps, but thankfully feels far from being boatlike; and the cabin is quite quiet." -- CNET